mwszekely/preact-prop-helpers/README.md

 This is fairly trivial and not even technically a hook, as it doesn't use any other hooks, but is this way for consistency.

+TODO: This could accept a variable number of arguments to be consistent with useMergedProps, but I feel like it might be a performance hit.

 <hr />